 Sorbus × intermedia is a deciduous tree.
 It is native to Northwest Europe, it is usually found in the forests in Sweden, Denmark, and Finland.
 Due to its adaptability to the urban environment, it is used as a street tree.
 It is part of the Rosaceae family of plants.

-Grow Sorbus × intermedia in the sun or partial shade in humus-rich, fertile soil.
+Grow Sorbus × intermedia in the sun or partial shade.
+Plant it in humus-rich, fertile soil.
 Propagate by seed, or softwood cuttings in the summer or grafting in the winter.
 Watch out for aphids, blister mites, apple canker, or fireblight.